varaprasad-04/GFG-DSA-Problems/README.md

-#This repo consist of the DSA problems based on the diffcuilty and based on the different techniques.
+<h1>This repo consist of the DSA problems based on the diffcuilty and based on the different techniques.</h1>

-Lets grow together.
+<h3>Lets grow together.</h3>